 This 3-hour video is a brief overview of Dialectical Behavior Therapy, led by DBT experts, Shari Manning, Ph.D. and Tony DuBose Psy.D.
 Participants of our two-day trainings are encouraged to view this DVD prior to attending training.

 In this 90 minute video, Suzanne Witterholt, MD and Shari Manning, Ph.D. discuss the role of the psychatrist/prescriber on the DBT team.

-In this four volume series you'll watch Dr. Linehan in an unscripted role-play.
-These sessions include the elements that need to be covered in the pre-treatment stage of DBT.
-These elements are, orienting the client to treatment, introducing BPD diagnosis and biosocial theory, and getting a commitment to participate in treatment and decrease dysfunctional behaviors.
+In this four-volume series, you'll watch Dr. Linehan in unscripted role-play sessions.
+These sessions include the elements that need to be covered in the pre-treatment stage of DBT: orienting the client to treatment, introducing BPD diagnosis and biosocial theory, and getting a commitment to participate in treatment and decrease dysfunctional behaviors.